The Notorious One lost against Khabib and now has options for his future

 McGregor has hinted at retirement before, and it shouldn’t be ruled out that this is the last we have seen from the 30-year-old in combat sports, with the Dublin brawler more than making a mark in his four years with Dana White’s promotion.

 Another option is that we see a rematch between McGregor and Floyd ‘Money’ Mayweather, but this time under MMA rules.
 Both have talked up the possibility, almost immediately after their meeting in the squared circle in August 2017.
-If it was to happen, bookies in the UK have already made McGregor a huge favourite at $1.11 best price (with one bookie going $1.01), with Mayweather as far out as $13.
+If it was to happen, bookies have already made McGregor a huge favourite at 1/9 best price (with one bookie going 1/100), with Mayweather 12/1 best price.